spxak1/weywot/boot2kernel.md

 For distros that use grub, and as such keep their kernels and initrd files in the ```/boot``` partition (or directory), there is very little difference.
 The only issue is that you need to **copy the kernel and initrd** to the **ESP** after **every kernel upgrade**.

-I find all the info in the loader entry fedora makes in ```/boot/loader/entries```, which looks like this (this is the same systemd_boot entry as before):
+I find all the info in the loader entry fedora makes in ```/boot/loader/entries```, which looks like this (this is the same systemd-boot entry as before):
 ~~~
 title Fedora Linux (5.16.5-200.fc35.x86_64) 35 (Workstation Edition)
 version 5.16.5-200.fc35.x86_64